snarlferb/u/README.md

   Kerning is the process of adjusting the spacing/relative positions between specific pairs of characters to improve the overall appearance and readability of text.

+  The bounding box of a glyph is the smallest rectangle that can completely enclose the glyph.
+  It is usually an array of [4] = ...
+  - xMin: The leftmost point of the glyph (lbearing)
+  - xMax: The rightmost point of the glyph (rbearing)
+  - yMin: The bottom point of the glyph
+  - yMax: The top point of the glyph

+  Advance metrics define the spacing between glyphs when rendering text.
+These are primarily concerned w/ horizontal text layout:
+  - Advance Width: The horizontal distance from the current pen position to the next pen position.
+  - Left Bearing (lbearing): The distance from the current pen position to the leftmost point of the glyph (xMin)
+  - Right Bearing (rbearing): The distance from the current pen position to the rightmost point of the glyph (xMax)

   Scaled Width (swidth) represents the width of a glyph in font design units, which are typically defined by the font designer.
 Font design units are an abstract unit of measurement used internally